 $ curl -U ismail:pass123 -x 192.168.100.150:8080 http://linuxtect.com

-If the proxy requires NTLM based authantiation the –proxy-ntlm parameter should be provided to the curl command.
+If the proxy requires NTLM-based authentication the –proxy-ntlm parameter should be provided to the curl command.

 $ curl -U ismail:pass123 --proxy-ntlm -x 192.168.100.150:8080 http://linuxtect.com

-The curl command can read some proxy configuration from the environment variables.
+The curl command can read some proxy configurations from the environment variables.
 The following environment variable line can be used to enable proxy for curl and set the proxy server and port number.
+The

 The curl proxy can be configured in the curl configuration file or in the environment variables.
 This makes usage of the curl easier and less typing.
 But in some cases, we may need to disable the current proxy configuration for curl and connect directly.
 The –noproxy parameter can be used to disable the currently existing proxy configuration.